elton-dsza/DTrained_Projects/Abalone Case Study/Readme.md

 Given is the attribute name, attribute type, the measurement unit and a brief description.
 The number of rings is the value to predict.

-<b>Name / Data Type / Measurement Unit / Description</b>
+<b>Name / Data Type / Measurement Unit / Description</b><br>
-Sex / nominal / -- / M, F, and I (infant)
+Sex / nominal / -- / M, F, and I (infant)<br>
-Length / continuous / mm / Longest shell measurement
+Length / continuous / mm / Longest shell measurement<br>
-Diameter / continuous / mm / perpendicular to length
+Diameter / continuous / mm / perpendicular to length<br>
-Height / continuous / mm / with meat in shell
+Height / continuous / mm / with meat in shell<br>
-Whole weight / continuous / grams / whole abalone
+Whole weight / continuous / grams / whole abalone<br>
-Shucked weight / continuous / grams / weight of meat Viscera weight / continuous / grams / gut weight (after bleeding) Shell weight / continuous / grams / after being dried Rings / integer / -- / +1.5 gives the age in years.
+Shucked weight / continuous / grams / weight of meat<br>
+Viscera weight / continuous / grams / gut weight (after bleeding)<br>
+Shell weight / continuous / grams / after being dried<br>
+Rings / integer / -- / +1.5 gives the age in years. <br>

 You have to predict the rings of each abalone which will lead us to the age of that abalone.